What is Montessori?

 Children are free to work at their own pace with materials they have chosen, either alone or with others.
 The teacher determines through observation of the children when new activities and materials need to be introduced.
 Lessons are given individually or in small groups.
 The aim is to encourage active, self-directed learning.
 Experienced children share what they have learned with younger children, thereby reinforcing their own learning.

-Older students in the elementary and middle school classrooms have daily tasks and goals to accomplish according to their individual learning needs.
+Older students in the elementary through high school classrooms have daily tasks and goals to accomplish according to their individual learning needs.
 The aim is to work toward independence and self-responsibility for the learning process.

 Learn more about the Montessori Method and the national and international organizations that support Montessori education.